fecc82/scalable-email-service/README.md

 * Maven -  Dependency Management
 * Cucumber - Testing framework, that also gives us a low-level documentation and acts a source of truth for payloads
 * MailGun and SendGrid - Third Party Email Integration
+* Logging - we are not particularly using any third party jars for logging, only sys.out.
+This is because Docker containers are able to handle logs internally when you just print out.
+Also easier to integrate with centralized logging this way.

 ## Architectual Notes